 Scope note: This property identifies the E39 Actor or Actors who had custody of an instance of E18 Physical Thing at the time of validity of the record or database containing the statement that uses this property.

-P50 has current keeper (is current keeper of) is a shortcut for the more detailed path from E18 Physical Thing through, P30 transferred custody of, E10 Transfer of Custody, P29 custody received by ,E39 Actor.
+P50 has current keeper (is current keeper of) is a shortcut for the more detailed path from ‘E18 Physical Thing’ through, ‘P30i custody transferred trhough’, ‘E10 Transfer of Custody’, ‘P29 custody received by’ ,to ‘E39 Actor’.

 Examples: